 The forewings of the adult moth are gray-brown in color with a pale spot on the mid-front margin; the hindwings are white with a dark anterior margin.
 The female moth lays clumps of light green eggs on the lower leaf surface.
-The eggs are covered with white scales from the female moth's body giving the eggs a cottony appearance.
-The eggs darken prior to hatching.
+The eggs are covered with white scales from the female moth's body, giving the eggs a cottony appearance.
+Prior to hatching, the eggs darken.
 The emergent larvae are olive green and are nearly hairless, which distinguishes them from other lepidopterous larvae that attack cole crops.
 The larvae have a broad stripe on each side of the body and light-colored stripes on the back.
 A black dot is located above the second true leg and a white dot at the center of each spiracle.
 The mature larvae pupate in the soil.

-The beet armyworm is a key pest that affects cauliflower Production in Arizona.
-Armyworm populations are heaviest in cauliflower stands during the fall.
-These larvae attack all stages of plant growth.
 Young larvae feed in groups near their hatching site.
 As the beet armyworm feeds, it spins a web over its feeding site.
 Mature armyworms become more migratory and move to new plants.
-Many young armyworms will die while travelling between plants.
+Many young armyworms will die while traveling between plants.
 Armyworm feeding can skeletonize leaves and consume entire seedlings.
 A single armyworm can attack several plants.
-Cauliflower heads that have been damaged by armyworm feeding are unmarketable.
+Kohlrabi heads that have been damaged by armyworm feeding are unmarketable.